SAP/ui5-webcomponents-react/templates/nextjs-app/README.md

-## UI5 Web Components React - Next.js App Router Example
+## UI5 Web Components React - Next.js App Router Template

 This template shows how to use the [Next.js](https://nextjs.org/) App Router with UI5 Web Components for React.